MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-match-game-icons.md

 Your list object has 16 strings, one for each cell in the TableLayoutPanel panel.

 In Visual Basic, you get the same result.
-First, the strings are put into a temporary array, which is then converted into a list object.
+First, the strings are put into a temporary array, which is then converted into a `List` object.
-An array is similar to a list, except, for example, arrays are created with a fixed size.
+An array is similar to a list.
+Arrays have a  fixed size.
 Lists can shrink and grow as needed, which is important in this program.

 ## Assign a random icon to each label